 The walls and are really well insulated for hot Los Angeles summers.
-The skylight (that looks awesome on the photos) can create a bit of an overheating problem during sunny days even in the wintertime.
+The skylight (that looks awesome in the photos) can create a bit of an overheating problem during sunny days even in the wintertime.

 What’s the solution?
-Double-pane glass and mini-split air conditioning/heating unit that can really help with creating a perfect workspace climate.
+Double-pane glass and mini-split air conditioning/heating unit can really help with creating a perfect workspace climate.

 Lighthouse is a micro-building designed and built like a piece of furniture.
 We discarded typical details and assemblies in favor of new methods of construction from the ground up. – KnowHow Shop

 The pod is built on industrial casters similar to the ones used for roll-out dumpsters.
 Although it doesn’t allow the structure to be towed, the office can be moved locally around tight urban areas where new traditional construction isn’t possible.

 The cost of construction was around $50,000 – not exactly the cheapest option but reasonable for the high-priced California real estate market.
 The Lighthouse office is currently used by KnowHow Shop to showcase the design and functionality of the structure.